-Central Coast Government Complex and Library: A Committee comprised of certain County Council members, the County's Library Director, certain Myrtle Beach City Council members and Myrtle Beach City staff has been formed to consider locations for a possible consolidation of county offices with the Health Department and a County operated library.
-We are in the preliminary planning stages and no recommendations have been formalized regarding this project as of August 2014.
-The Capital Improvements Plan includes a budget of \$1,000,000 in FY 2017 as partial funding for the expansion/improvement to County facilities located in the City of Myrtle Beach.
+Central Coast Government Complex: The Capital Improvements Plan includes a budget of \$20,000,000 in FY 2020 for the relocation/expansion to County facilities located in the City of Myrtle Beach.
 Further efforts are needed before this project can be more clearly described.